roam specification

 Channel IDs must be unique within a connection (r[channeling.id.uniqueness]).
 ID 0 is reserved (r[channeling.id.zero-reserved]).
 The caller allocates all channel IDs for a call (r[channeling.allocation.caller]).

-For peer-to-peer transports, the initiator (who opened the connection) uses odd IDs (1, 3, 5, ...) and the acceptor uses even IDs (2, 4, 6, ...).
+For peer-to-peer transports, the link initiator uses odd IDs (1, 3, 5, ...) and the link acceptor uses even IDs (2, 4, 6, ...).
+This applies to all virtual connections on the link.
 See r[channeling.id.parity] for details.

 Channels and Calls